 We need to know this: all our shelter and protection rest in prayer alone.
 For we are far too weak to deal with the devil and all his power and followers who set themselves against us.
 They might easily crush us under their feet.
 Therefore, we must consider and take up those weapons with which Christians must be armed in order to stand against the devil (2 Corinthians 10:4; Ephesians 6:11).
 For what do you imagine has done such great things up till now?
 What has stopped or quelled the counsels, purposes, murder, and riot of our enemies, by which the devil though he would crust us, together with the Gospel?
-It was the prayer of a few godly people standing in the middle like an iron wall on our side. -Luther's Large Catechism
+It was the prayer of a few godly people standing in the middle like an iron wall on our side.

+-Luther's Large Catechism

 One of the reasons people neglect prayer is because of the idea that prayer doesn't accomplish anything.
-But in the Bible, there are myriad examples of God answering prayer in very real and tangible ways.
+But the Bible has myriad examples of God answering prayer in very real and tangible ways.
 Read the following passage of how God answered prayer.

-After they had eaten and drunk in Shiloh, Hannah rose.
+"After they had eaten and drunk in Shiloh, Hannah rose.
 Now Eli the priest was sitting on the seat beside the doorpost of the temple of the Lord.
 She was deeply distressed and prayed to the Lord and wept bitterly.
 And she vowed a vow and said, "O Lord of hosts, if you will indeed look on the affliction of your servant and remember me and not forget your servant, but will give to your servant a son, then I will give him to the Lord all the days of his life, and no razor shall touch his head.

-And in due time Hannah conceived and bore a son, and she called his name Samuel, for she said, "I have asked for him from the LORD." - 1 Samuel 1:9-11, 20
+"And in due time Hannah conceived and bore a son, and she called his name Samuel, for she said, "I have asked for him from the LORD." - 1 Samuel 1:9-11, 20

-- Can you think of other times in the Bible when God answered prayer? - God always answers prayer.
+- Can you think of other times in the Bible when God answered prayer?
+Hezekiah praying for a longer life, Solomon asking for wisdom, Daniel asking for insight to know and interpret Nebuchadnezzar's dream, Rachel praying for a child, God granting deliverance to the Israelites when they were in slavery in Egypt, the church prayed for Peter and he was set free from prison in a miraculous way, etc. - God always answers prayer.
 He answers with "yes," "no," "later," and "I have something better for you."
-Can you think of a time in which God answered your prayer?

-When is a time you felt like your prayer was unanswered or unheard by God?
+Can you think of a time in which God answered your prayer? - When is a time you felt like your prayer was unanswered or unheard by God?
 How can we be sure God hears all our prayers?
 When you look back, can you better tell how God answered your prayers?